 “Those who do not learn history are doomed to repeat it” George Santayana

-In October 2017 New York City produced a report “New Strategies Towards Services for People who Abuse.” which supported a bar association event in which they sought to “Reimagine” their response to domestic violence (DV).
+In October 2017, New York City produced a report, “New Strategies Towards Services for People who Abuse.” which supported a bar association event in which they sought to “Reimagine” their response to domestic violence (DV).
 The primary focus was that many abusers committed their crimes because they were traumatized as children.
 Accordingly, the city was looking for ways to be fairer to abusers and far less punitive.
 Supporters of this approach appear unaware of the history of society’s response to domestic violence or current scientific research.

 History of the response to domestic violence

 The New York Model Batterer Program, where I instruct often, provides a class about the history of domestic violence focused on who society said was responsible for men’s abuse of women.
 The class considers four separate time periods.
 The first period covers thousands of years up until the start of the modern domestic violence movement in the 1970s.
 The men are warned that this period provides a trick question because the answer is no one.
-For most of history husbands’ abuse of wives was permitted or even encouraged.
-During this time the first legislation in the United States said husbands cannot assault their wives on Sunday.
-The Rule of Thumb was another reform designed to protect wives but permitting their husbands to assault them as long as the weapon was no thicker than their thumb.
+For most of history, husbands’ abuse of wives was permitted or even encouraged.
+During this time, the first legislation in the United States said husbands could not assault their wives on Sunday.
+The Rule of Thumb was another reform designed to protect wives but permitted their husbands to assault them as long as the weapon was no thicker than their thumb.
 This history helps to explain why attempts to create a false equivalency between men and women are mistaken.

 The next period was roughly the 80s and 90s.
-The suggestion was that maybe it wasn’t just the women but rather both parties or the relationship.
-Typically, a man would assault his partner; the woman would report his crime, but she would be sent to family court where they focused on reconciliation.
+The suggestion was that maybe it wasn’t just the women but both parties or the relationship.
+Typically, a man would assault his partner; the woman would report his crime, but she would be sent to family court, where they focused on reconciliation.
 Responses would include couples counseling, communication skills, and compromise.
 Again, we know this approach of blaming both parties failed because there was no reduction in DV homicide, emergency room visits, and serious injuries.

 We find this class particularly helpful because many men in the class, and many court professionals and others who should know better, continue to use the failed approaches that blamed women or both parties.
 The class explains why we seek to avoid outdated practices that place women and children in jeopardy.
 This permits us to focus on responses to domestic violence that actually work.

-Scientific research informs about best DV responses
+Scientific research informs about the best DV responses.

 The research is also clear that only accountability and monitoring are likely to change the behavior of DV abusers.
-Ironically, New York City is seeking to move away from effective responses even though this research comes from the Center for Court Innovation which is the agency the city uses for research.
+Ironically, New York City is seeking to move away from effective responses even though this research comes from the Center for Court Innovation, which is the agency the city uses for research.
 It is hard to understand why they would ignore their own research.

 Misunderstanding Adverse Childhood Experiences (ACE) research

-The ACE Studies are important medical research from the CDC that can be used to transform society in exciting ways.
+The ACE Studies are essential medical research from the CDC that can be used to transform society in exciting ways.
 The research demonstrates that exposure to domestic violence, child abuse, and other trauma is far more harmful to children than previously understood.
 Most of the harm is caused by living with the fear and stress domestic violence causes rather than the immediate physical injuries that courts tend to focus on.

-Professionals who make large incomes defending abusers, and others who fail to understand domestic violence, try to deny or minimize the gendered nature of domestic violence.
-The essence of DV is fear and stress, and in heterosexual relationships the person afraid of their partner is nearly always the woman.
+Professionals who make large incomes defending abusers and others who fail to understand domestic violence try to deny or minimize the gendered nature of domestic violence.
+The essence of DV is fear and stress, and in heterosexual relationships, the person afraid of their partner is nearly always the woman.
 Boys in our society are taught to be more violent and aggressive.
 In cases in which someone kills their intimate partner, regardless of the gender of the victim, almost all of the cases have a history of the man abusing the woman.

 This is why it is so disappointing that at a time of such exciting possibilities, New York City, which has a long history of progressive and innovative approaches has instead sought to go backward.
-They want to use failed approaches from a time when blame the victim or blame both parties for men’s abuse predominated.
+They want to use failed approaches from a time when blaming the victim or blaming both parties for men’s abuse predominated.
 They want to ignore the research and history that only accountability and monitoring can reduce domestic violence.
 At a time when the “Me Too” movement seeks to empower women, they seek to embrace the backlash of the abusers.